spencertipping/tau/README.md

 + [ ] Create initial fabric (with realtime scheduling)
   + [ ] Drive rendering with fabric events
   + [ ] Async inbound XCB events

-## Architecture?
-The "tau node" is a process, which streams a boot series of [records](m/records.md) to configure its behavior.
-Then "tau the language" is just a transform from source to these boot records.

-In other words, the node initially streams to the fabric; then the boot program redirects input to a specific stream, which begins proper computation.

-Tau nodes can spin up other nodes and send file descriptors around, creating the full topology.

 ## Updates